 Grant applications are due January 31, 2019

 $40,000 in cost-share grants are available for 2019.
-The maximum funding for proposals is $2,000.
+The maximum funding for proposals for individual municipalities is $2,000.
+Municipalities that are collaborating on a project may submit one proposal together; the maximum amount per municipality is $2,000.
 These funds will be distributed through a competitive grant review and selection process.

 Eligible Project Components